 Clinical research takes what scientists discover in the lab and attempts to answer the questions: “Will this work in people?” and “Will this help treat a disease or condition?”
 Clinical research helps us learn more about health and helps us find better ways to prevent and treat disease and illness, as shown in these examples of clinical research participants.

-The National Institutes of Health offers more information about children and clinical studies, including a video for parents about enrolling one's child in a clinical study.
+The National Institutes of Health also offers more information about children and clinical studies, including a video for parents about enrolling one's child in a clinical study.

 A clinical research study is done to see how a specific disease or condition affects people.
 The research study might be designed to collect data to see what happens to the people who have a disease or condition over a period of time or it might involve providing volunteers with a treatment or therapy to see if it helps the disease or condition.